iperson98/CS122A_Project/README.md

 Custom class project - "Home Security System": Here you can find the code used to program my Atmega1284 and Raspberry Pi Zero W.

-# Milestone I & IIAtmega1284
+# Milestone I & II

 ## Atmega1284
 - Components used on the Atmega1284 MCU (LCD, LED Matrix, Keypad).
 This code allows for hardware component functionality with their corresponding programmed logic interacting with the system.